-The Center for Disease Control states that over the last ten years, the number of multiple drug addictions is on the increase.
-The CDC cites an increase of more than 20% in the illicit use of multiple prescription drugs, while the use of five or more drugs in general increased by 70%.
+The Centers for Disease Control states that over the last ten years, the number of individuals dealing with multiple addictions is on the increase.
+The CDC cites an increase of more than 20% in the illicit use of various prescription drugs, while the use of five or more drugs in general rose 70 %.
 These alarming statistics show us very plainly that not only do people have the capacity to be addicted to multiple drugs, but this is becoming a problem in its own right

-People who are addicted to multiple addictions may fit a number of different criteria.
+People who are addicted to various substances may fit some different criteria.
 For the most part, these criteria are closely linked to the kind of drugs they take.
-For example, a person may take both amphetamines and depressants in order to regulate their body.
-This is something that is very likely to happen for people who are dealing with prescription drugs.
+For example, a person may take both amphetamines and depressants to regulate their body.
+This combination is something that is very likely to happen for people who are dealing with prescription drugs.

 On the other hand, you may find that some people have become addicted to nearly any substances that alter their natural brain chemistry.
-There are addicts who have stated that they drew very clear lines between the drugs that they would take and the drugs that they would never touch, all the time not realizing that sticking with a family of specific drugs was still a serious problem.
+Some addicts have stated that they drew evident lines between the drugs that they would take and the drugs that they would never touch, all the time not realizing that sticking with a family of specific drugs was still a serious problem.

-Being addicted to several substances is called “polysubstance dependence” in the DSM, and it generally involves an addiction to three or more drug families.
-The three most commonly cited include hallucinogens, depressants and stimulants.
+Being addicted to several substances is called “polysubstance dependence” in the DSM, and it involves an addiction to three or more drug families.
+The three most commonly cited include hallucinogens, depressants, and stimulants.

-- You have have a high tolerance for your drug of choice.
+- You have a high tolerance for your drug of choice.

 - You cannot stop using this drug.